Organizational architecture: The role of management

-Designers with imagination have the best chance to group people and machines into workable combinations having the greatest efficiency and effectiveness within the recognized constraints.
-Certain characteristics should be designed into an effective and efficient system — simplicity, flexibility, reliability, economy, and acceptability.
+Designers organize people and machines into functional combinations intended to achieve efficiency and effectiveness within constraints.
+The characteristics of such a system include simplicity, flexibility, reliability, economy, and acceptability..

 At this point, the designer must determine what has to be done to achieve the stated objective(s) and how the total task can be divided into meaningful units.
 Of the many possible combinations, one must be selected as that which satisfies the decision criteria better than the other alternatives.
 Of course, the balance between technical efficiency and the human factors that determine organizational climate should be included in making this decision.
 The eventual success or failure of the project is somewhat predetermined by management's attitude and the relationship between the designers and those who must implement the process.

 The systems approach suggests a new role for management.
 In the traditional view, the manager operated in a highly structured, rigid system having well-defined goals, clear-cut relationships, tight controls, and hierarchical information flows.
 In the flexible (or open) systems view, the organization is not static but is continually evolving to meet both external and internal changes.
 The manager's role is to develop a viable organization, cope with change, and help participants establish a dynamic equilibrium.
 Leonard Sayles has expressed the manager's problem as follows:

 “The one enduring objective is the effort to build and maintain a predictable, reciprocating system of relationships, the behavioral patterns of which stay within reasonable physical limits.
 But this is seeking a moving equilibrium, since the parameters of the system (the division of labor and the controls) are evolving and changing.
 Thus, the manager endeavors to introduce regularity in a world that will never allow him to achieve the ideal”.

 The systems approach does not offer a prescription for making a manager's difficult and complex job easier.
 Rather it helps him understand and operate more effectively within the reality of complex systems.
 The systems approach suggests that operations cannot be neatly departmentalized but must be viewed as overlapping subsystems.
 In addition, it suggests that leadership patterns must be modified, particularly when dealing with professionals and highly trained specialists, and motivation must take the form of active, willing participation rather than forceful subjugation.